muakone/v0-aegis-gateway-mvp/TECHNICAL_IMPLEMENTATION.md

 # Aegis Gateway: Technical Implementation Guide

-**Purpose:** This document explains how the demo features would be implemented in production.
+**Purpose:** This document explains how the demo features **would be built** in a production system.
+Our MVP uses mock data to demonstrate the concept—this guide shows the real implementation we'd deploy for customers.
 Use this to answer judge questions about technical feasibility.

 ---